-- Establishing energy budgets based on efficient heat pumps in single-family homes, multifamily homes, and businesses to encourage builders to opt for electric heat pumps instead of gas-powered HVAC units; - Requiring battery storage equivalent to a percentage of onsite solar-generated electricity in highrise commercial and multifamily buildings; - Increasing minimum kitchen range ventilation requirements; and - Ensuring new single-family homes are electric-ready by: - Requiring installation of 240-volt circuits to accommodate electric clothes dryers, water and space heating, and cooking/ovens - Providing electric panel, branch circuits, and transfer switch for battery storage of electricity - Requiring installation of circuits and panels that can easily convert from gas to electricity for major appliances in the future
+- Establishing energy budgets based on efficient heat pumps in single-family homes, multifamily homes, and businesses so that builders will opt for electric heat pumps instead of gas-powered HVAC units; - Requiring battery storage equivalent to a percentage of onsite solar-generated electricity in high-rise commercial and multifamily buildings; - Increasing minimum kitchen range ventilation requirements; and - Ensuring new single-family homes are electric-ready by: - Requiring installation of 240-volt circuits to accommodate electric clothes dryers, water and space heating, and cooking/ovens - Providing electric panel, branch circuits, and transfer switch for battery storage of electricity

+• Requiring installation of circuits and panels that can easily convert from gas to electricity for major appliances in the future

 Since January 1, 2020, all new single-family homes, multifamily homes up to three stories high, and commercial businesses have been required to include solar panels.
 Beginning in 2023, all newly constructed multifamily dwellings will require both solar panels and photovoltaic battery storage.
 This mandate also applies to major renovations.
-These changes help to ensure that operating all-electric buildings will be cost-effective compared to mixed-fuel buildings.

 The California Building Code also includes CALGreen, a set of green building regulations to ensure more sustainable building practices through pollution reduction, resource conservation, and energy efficiency.
 There are statewide mandatory measures, as well as more stringent voluntary measures that local jurisdictions may adopt.